 The best side hustles for older adults are the ones that meet their needs and desires.
 While this may sound impractical and somewhat existential, it’s very true and here’s why.

 By the time you’re older, you know what you like to do, and you probably know how to make money doing it.
-Writing as an older adult, we’ve often lived a lifetime doing more of what we thought we had to do instead of what we really wanted to do.
+Writing as an older adult myself, I can say that we’ve often lived a lifetime doing more of what we thought we had to do instead of what we really wanted to do.

 In the Prudential study on side hustles, almost half, or 46% of those over 56 who worked side hustles said they are working gigs to make ends meet.
 This implies the other half are working gigs because they enjoy it.